ElektraInitiative/libelektra/doc/help/kdb-spec-mount.md

 The idea of mounting is explained [in elektra-mounting(7)](elektra-mounting.md) and.

-The `spec` [namespace](elektra-namespaces.md) contains meta-configuration that describes the configuration in all other namespaces.
+The `spec` [namespace](elektra-namespaces.md) contains metaconfiguration that describes the configuration in all other namespaces.
 The metadata used for the specification is described in [METADATA.ini](/doc/METADATA.ini).

 During `spec-mount` the `spec` keys are searched for relevant metadata: